anyscale/templates/templates/fine-tune-llm_v2/cookbooks/customize_initial_weights_and_prompt_format/README.md

 ## Bring checkpoints from a previous finetuning run

-This is a similar use case where you want to customize the base model weights to start with or the adapter weights to continue fine-tuning on the Anyscale Platform.

-Further, there are a number of other considerations here (What's the right order of datasets in a 2-stage fine-tuning run?
+This is the use case  of multi-step fine-tuning where you want to customize the base model weights to start with or the adapter weights to continue fine-tuning on the Anyscale Platform.
+Being able to provide the custom checkpoints for the second (or later) stage of fine-tuning is just one part of the equation.
+There are a number of other considerations here (What's the right order of datasets in a 2-stage fine-tuning run?
 How do differences in context length fit in? etc) all of which are covered in our [continue_from_checkpoint](../continue_from_checkpoint/) cookbook.

 # Customizing the prompt format